 The National Highway Traffic Safety Administration recently launched a “Safe Cars Save Lives” campaign urging consumers to check their cars for recalls.
 Last year, approximately 51 million vehicles were recalled; however, each year, about 25 percent of recalled vehicles are left unrepaired.

 If you believe that your vehicle may be impacted by the latest GM recall, visit www.safercar.gov and use your vehicle’s VIN to determine if it was recalled.

 At Phillips Law Group, we believe that big corporations need to be held accountable when their defective products cause injuries.
-If you have been hurt in an auto accident that may have been caused by a vehicle defect, contact our product liability attorneys for a free legal consultation.
+If you have been hurt in an auto accident that may have been caused by a vehicle defect, contact a personal injury lawyer Phoenix for a free legal consultation.

 The Phillips Law Group.
 All rights reserved.
 All materials contained on the Phillips Law Group website are copyrighted including trademarks, and other proprietary information including the content on its blogs, the home page, and all website pages.
 The material contained on this website may not be copied, reproduced, modified, transmitted, displayed, or distributed without written permission of the Phillips Law Group.
 Any reposting, distribution, or displaying of website content on any other business website without prior written consent is a violation of copyright laws.
 The Phillips Law Group disclaims all liability for content maintained on other websites that are linked to this firm's website.